Canterbury, England. 2021

 Taken with my Summicron-M 50mm f/2, digital yellow filter preset and shot in Minster on Sea, England.

-Finding my feet with my new Leica MP and I have been a little concerned about colour images being too rich.
+Finding my feet with my new Leica M-P, I have been a little concerned about colour images being too rich.
 I discover there two colour film presets built in to the camera.
 Not wanting to get too deep into digital manipulation of any kind the original JPG image below was taken without ‘smooth’ film setting.
 This might look ok to some but me looks wrong, missing detail and doesn’t represent what observed this morning when I shot this image.

 On the one hand I wonder if this is cheating but on the other realise it a get way of toning down the colours which would be in my eyes over saturated.
 Shot with the film Smooth setting, I still had to bring down the levels within Gimp to get the picture below just right though.